cptn-solo/woffler_contract/woffler.contracts.md

 INTENT.
 The intent of the `{{ unlocklvl }}` action is to generate cells for a given level and mark level unlocked if compatible green/red set was found by the pretender.
 Rules:

 * if a level being unlocked is the Root level of Root branch, pretender must own stake in the branch
-* if a level being unlocked is Next level or Root level of Split branch, pretender must stand in the previous level, be Green, and retries count must be > 0.
-Additional tries are bought by calling `buyretries` action.
+* if a level being unlocked is Next level or Root level of Split branch, pretender must stand in the previous level, be in NEXT or SPLIT state, and retries count must be > 0.
+Additional tries are bought by calling `buytries` action.
+* upon successful level unlock, NEXT player becomes current branch winner, while SPLIIT player becomes a stakeholder of split branch with stake equal to unlocked level's pot.

 ### Term
 TERM.
 This Contract expires at the conclusion of code execution.